CNBrentals/Car-Rental-System/README.md

 ## Getting Started

-1. Load the database with given sql query in sql folder.
+### 1.Load the database with given sql query in sql folder.
-2. Setup the db connection on file database.php in function folder.
+### 2.Setup the db connection on file database.php in function folder.
 ```php
   public function __construct($table_name)
   {